TwoCanPlugIn/TwoCanPlugIn/README.md

 sudo ip link set up slcan0

-The Linux Log File Reader automagically™ detects the four supported log file formats.
+The generic Log File Reader automagically™ detects the four supported log file formats.

+Similarly For Mac OSX it does not use a "plug-in" driver model, rather it also uses two "baked in" classes that support the generic Log File reader and a serial USB CAN interface such as the Canable Cantact adapter (see above).
+It was only developed with the Canable Cantact device in mind, however it should work with any serial USB CAN bus adapter that supports the SLCAN command set such the USBTin adapter (see above) and the Lawicell adapters.
+The TwoCan plugin automagic port detection includes the USB VendorId's and Product Id's for these three adapters.

 In addition, NMEA 2000 frames may be logged by the plugin.
 Prior to Version 1.5 only the raw TwoCan log format was supported.
-With Version 1.5 the following formats are supported: TwoCan Raw, Canboat, Candump, Yacht Devices and Comma Separated Variable (CSV).
+With Version 1.5 onwards the following formats are supported: TwoCan Raw, Canboat, Candump, Yacht Devices and Comma Separated Variable (CSV).
 All log files fils are written to the user's home directory and named using the following convention: twocan-YYYY-MM-DD_HHmmSS.log.

 From version 1.4 onwards, the TwoCan plugin may be configured to actively participate on the NMEA 2000 network, claiming an address, sending heartbeats and responding to a few requests (such as product information).
 Please note that this is not fully tested and may interfere with the correct functioning of the NMEA 2000 network.
 If any problems occur, disable the Active Mode functionality and if possible, file a bug report.

-If using the Active Mode feature in versions 1.4, 1.5, 1.6 or 1.7, please be aware of the following:
+If using the Active Mode feature, please be aware of the following:

 For Windows, updated plugin drivers for the hardware adapters are required if you wish to use Active Mode.
 The only hardware adapters that have been updated and tested are the Kvaser Leaflight and Rusoku Toucan Marine.
 I have yet to update the plugin drivers for the Canable Cantact and Axiomtek AX92903 adapters to support Active Mode.